davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/theTower/KolynCannibals.md

 "Well, I've never seen one, so how could I know?"

-"It's deer," the girl said, pointing at the meat. {{playerName}} raised an eyebrow.
+"It's deer," the girl said

 "Dear to you, you mean?
 Is it the meat of someone you knew?"